 Some use text in a blog that you can read, while others publish videos or stream live from their social media pages.
 Some prefer to teach through a podcast, too!

 Some people love self-help topics which fall all over themselves whenever Tony Robbins speaks.
 And some cannot stand listening to him.
-How boring would it be if there was only one person per topic, we had available to us to learn from?
+How boring would it be if there was only one person per topic, we had available to learn from?

 So ease up on your self-doubt, put away your tools that calculate the competition and understand that there is plenty of room for everyone, regardless of your experience, your appearance, your income level or any other measurement you might be using to talk yourself out of leaping into a niche you are truly passionate about.